metrorailings/OwlBlog/content/posts/week-14-quick-insights.md

 Washington is just injured.
 Quarterback is operating on one leg, their best pass rusher is dealing with a leg injury, and their best halfback has been ruled out in the first half with a knee injury.

 Aaron Rodgers is seriously struggling to find open receivers, despite having several seconds in the pocket on multiple occasions.

+Yes, it is easier to defend a good rushing team than to rush the ball against a bad team.
+All a defense needs to stop the run is to put more men in the box.
+I wish I knew this for the Patriots game.